Design Your Home

 4. Restrict the number of initial sessions

-Some prospective clients will take up hours of your time with in-person creative brainstorming sessions before choosing to work with you.
-Let them know at the beginning of your engagement that the first session will be free and that you will create a project proposal.
-But, if you invest more time in such meetings than mentioned initially, you should charge an hourly rate for initial conversations.
+Some prospective clients will take up hours of your time with in-person creative brainstorming sessions.
+Let them know that the first session will be free, but subsequent meetings are billable.
+If you invest more time than planned, it hurts your interior design profit margin.

 Your letter of agreement should specify your hourly rate and billable hours.
 Your clients should be informed well in advance that you will charge them for the following meetings.
 This practice may feel awkward initially, but it will allow you to decrease the time spent in meetings while increasing your profitability by monetizing all of your work.